KValentiin/Task-Manager/README.md

 ## :pray: Acknowledgments

 A special thanks to the developers of [Colorama](https://pypi.org/project/colorama/), a Python library that makes terminal text styling and coloring easy.
 The vibrant colors in this Minesweeper game are powered by Colorama, enhancing the overall user experience.
 Colorama: © 2011 Jonathan Hartley, licensed under the BSD 3-Clause License.
 Check out the Colorama documentation for more information on this fantastic library.

+A special thanks to the developers of [Click](https://click.palletsprojects.com/), a Python library for creating beautiful command-line interfaces.
+The clean and intuitive CLI of this task manager is powered by Click, making it easy for users to interact with the application.
+Click: © 2011-2021 The Pallets Project, licensed under the BSD 3-Clause License.
+Check out the Click documentation for more information on this fantastic library.